OpenSUTD/DiscoverSUTD-2020/README.md

 5. Seah Shien Maryann
 6. [Shoham Chakraborty](https://github.com/shohamc1)

-With immense support from Jia Xin of the SUTD Office of Student Life.
+With immense support from Jia Xin of the SUTD Office of Student Administration.

 Our gratitude to these stakeholders as well:
 - All of the Fifth Rows & Interest Groups in SUTD